jingtao-lbl/DownscalingReanalysis/README.md

 -	Cloudiness correction to NARR solar data is conducted by reproducing the spatial pattern observed by GCIP SRB (GSRB) solar radiation product.
 -	The package temporally downscales 3-hourly shortwave radiation to hourly, relying on hourly solar zenith angle and the diurnal cycle (Equation 8 in Tao and Barros (2018)).
 -	Based on GSRB data, the package computes hourly transmittance to partition the hourly shortwave radiation to direct and diffuse components.
--	Based on an existing topographic correction method (Dubayah and Loechel, 1997), the bash script uses the Image Processing Workbench (IPW) software (Frew, 1990) to compute the high-resolution illumination angle, sky view factor, and terrain configuration factor.
-Ancillary datasets include DEM and hourly albedo that can be derived from MODIS BRDF products (details can be found in Tao and Barros, 2019).
+-	Based on an existing method modeling topographic solar radiation (Dubayah and Loechel, 1997), the bash script uses the Image Processing Workbench (IPW) software (Frew, 1990) to compute the high-resolution illumination angle, sky view factor, and terrain configuration factor.
+Ancillary datasets include DEM, hourly solar zenith angle, and hourly albedo that can be derived from MODIS BRDF products (details can be found in Tao and Barros, 2019).
 -	Input the partitioned direct and diffuse components to IPW to perform the topographic correction to each component.

 # Reference